 - Request a new nail file — or consider bringing your own — since nail files can't be sterilized.

 - Return to the salon every two to three weeks for maintenance.

-If you apply acrylic nails at home, follow the safety precautions printed on the package.
+If you apply artificial nails at home, follow the safety precautions on the package.
 Work in a well-ventilated area, and protect the skin around your nails from the chemicals used during the application process.

-Consider removing your acrylic nails and letting your natural nails breathe every two to three months.
+Consider removing your artificial nails and letting your natural nails breathe every two to three months.
 If you suspect a nail infection, consult a dermatologist for an evaluation.

 See more Expert Answers

 - Manicure and pedicure safety.
 American Academy of Dermatology. https://www.aad.org/public/skin-hair-nails/nail-care/manicure-safety.
 Accessed March 5, 2018.